canalplus/rx-player/doc/Getting_Started/MultiThreading.md

 with web API that are only usable in the main thread.

-[2] RxPlayer Core: Loads and parses the Manifest as well as media segments that will be be played.
-Also monitors what's being played and will be played to ensure a smooth playback.
+[2] RxPlayer Core: Loads and parses the Manifest as well as media segments that will be played.
+Also monitors what's being played and what will be played to ensure a smooth playback.
 ```